When shopping for efficient appliances, be aware of the difference between the federally required EnergyGuide Usage

 When comparing efficient clothes washers, it’s all about the energy performance metrics MEF (Modified Energy Factor) and the WF (Water Factor) for ENERGY STAR qualified products.

-Note: If you have an electric water heater and purchase a new clothes washer, you may qualify for a rebate.
+Note: Energy Star Top-Load clothes washers must be CEE Tier 1 rated to be eligible for the rebate.
 For requirements and specifications on how to qualify for a rebate, please call 360.376.3587.

 For more information or research, visit www.consumerenergycenter.org/home/appliances and search for rebate programs that match your needs.

 If you still have questions, please contact our Energy Savings Specialist.

 Reduce the risk of Vampire Energy by using Advanced Power Strips, which shut off power to electronic devices when not in use.
 Advanced Power Strips can be purchased and installed without a professional technician’s help, and are effective immediately – just plug in, and start saving!
-Please check out the BPA Advanced Power Strip Qualified Products List to be eligible for the rebate.
+Please contact for specifications on how to qualify for the rebate.